Bella Abzug, 1920-1998

 Kissinger was the national security adviser and secretary of state to Presidents Richard Nixon and Gerald Ford.
 He heavily influenced U.S. policy in the Middle East and made “shuttle diplomacy” famous after the October 1973…

-A native of Hungary, Lantos was the only Holocaust survivor to serve in Congress, representing California in the House from 1981 to 2008.
-Steven Spielberg’s documentary “The Last Days” featured Lantos’ life story.
-He was…
+A native of Hungary, Lantos was the only Holocaust survivor to serve in Congress, representing California as a Democrat in the House from 1981 to 2008.
+Steven Spielberg’s documentary “The Last Days” featured Lantos’ life…

 Lewis served as the U.S. ambassador to Israel from 1977 to 1985, second in tenure to Walworth Barbour.
 He played an important part in brokering Israeli-Egyptian peace and provided the on-site U.S. response to the…